rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-site-epistemic-considerations.md

 ---
 layout: post
 title: Some Epistemical Considerations for This Site
+date: 2022-02-21 12:00:00 -0500
 permalink: /cert_stat_impact/
-certainty: "Somewhat Doubtful"
-status: Draft
+status: "Notes"
 tags: [epistemics, site]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
 ---

-_This page exists to describe the metrics "Certainty", "Status", and "Impactfulness" that I use on many of my posts.
-I provide explanations of these metrics, and offer some justifications for why I include them on posts._
+_Here I describe the metrics "Certainty", "Status", and "Impactfulness" that I use on many of my posts.
+I also provide my motivation for including these in my posts._

 ## Certainty